greggersaurus/OpenSteamController/README.md

  coming with trade-offs compared to officially supported hardware and firmware.
  I recommend that if you want a cheap Switch Controller and are OK with it being wired check out what ones PowerA or Hori makes.
-If you want a fully featured controller drop the cash and get a Pro Controller (it really is worth it).
+If you want a fully featured controller consider spending the extra money and get a Pro Controller (it really is worth it).

 Finally note that I say all of this with the hope of not discouraging anyone.
  Please dive in and get your hands dirty.
-Curiosity and mistakes are how we learn.
-Just know that there is a (hopefully) very small, but non-zero, chance that a mistake could lead to bricked or broken hardware.
+Just please me away that there is a (hopefully) very small, but non-zero, chance that a mistake could lead to bricked or broken hardware.

 # Subprojects